PyroPM-Build/PM-Porting/README.md

 ### 4. Costume slot dependent effects | Implemented by Yohan1044 with credit

-Ganondorf now uses the Trident for some costumes as originally implemented in KingJigglyPuff's PSA provided with Nano and Corshmell's Pig Ganon.
+Ganondorf now uses the Trident for some costumes as originally implemented in KingJigglypuff's PSA provided with Nano and Corshmell's Pig Ganon.

 	Slots 0-19, and AltR 	- Twilight Princess sword
 	Slots 20-39 		- Trident